rwth-acis/DVITA1/README.md

 Example: `java Preprocessing 14`

 ###3.
 Run Dynamic LDA
-This will run [http://en.wikipedia.org/wiki/Dynamic_topic_model](David Blei's LDA-based Dynamic Topic Model) algorithm to build a model of the topic dynamics in the data set.
-The algorithm is implemented in the [https://github.com/Blei-Lab/dtm](dtm package).
+This will run [David Blei's LDA-based Dynamic Topic Model](http://en.wikipedia.org/wiki/Dynamic_topic_model) algorithm to build a model of the topic dynamics in the data set.
+The algorithm is implemented in the [dtm package](https://github.com/Blei-Lab/dtm).
 You will have to compile the dtm code for your machine.

 Command template:
 `java DynamicLDA TOPICMINING_ID DLDA_PATH`